Skip to main content

 Bifidobacterium animalis subsp. lactis BB-12 and Improved Intestinal Barrier Function

-Across 4 studies, all reported beneficial effects of Bifidobacterium animalis subsp. lactis BB-12 on intestinal barrier function, with effect sizes ranging from small to moderate (predominantly moderate).
-Evidence includes a systematic review on colitis disease and in vitro work showing increased transepithelial electrical resistance.
-No consistent dose or study duration emerges from the available data, and most studies examined animal or cell models rather than healthy humans.
+Across 4 studies, all reported beneficial effects of Bifidobacterium animalis subsp. lactis BB-12 on intestinal barrier function, with effect sizes ranging from small to moderate.
+Two studies showed moderate effects, one showed a small effect, and one did not specify an effect size.
+The evidence is primarily from in vitro and animal models, with no human trials and no statistically significant findings reported.
+No consistent dose or study duration was identified.

 Caveats: Evidence base is small (only 4 studies) — conclusions should be considered preliminary.
-Many of the included studies did not reach statistical significance — effect may be smaller than the predominant direction suggests.
-Available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).
-Most data comes from animal or in vitro models, and human clinical evidence specific to BB‑12 alone is limited.
+All findings were beneficial, but none reached statistical significance, and most studies were in vitro or animal models (colitis disease, Caco-2 cells, DNBS-induced colitis in mice), limiting generalizability to humans.
+The available evidence is overwhelmingly positive — clinical literature in this area is subject to publication bias (null-result studies are less likely to be published or indexed).

 4 of 4 papers